Expert Tips for Getting Your Home Exterior Paint-Ready

 There are three paint formulas.

-• Acrylic:
+- Acrylic:

 High-quality acrylic paints are typically made with high-quality ingredients that make them thick and viscous.
 Acrylic paints containing chemicals are elastomeric, which can expand and contract as temperatures fluctuate.
-Because acrylic paint is elastomeric, it is ideal for exterior painting projects.
+Because acrylic paint is elastomeric, it is ideal for exterior painting projects. - Latex:

 Latex paints are easier to apply and clean up than other exterior paint types due to their water-based nature.
 Latex paint also dries quickly.
-Latex paint expands at warm temperatures and contracts at cool temperatures, just like acrylic paint.
+Latex paint expands at warm temperatures and contracts at cool temperatures, just like acrylic paint. - Oil-based:

 Due to health restrictions, oil-based paints are not widely used today.
 They emit hazardous fumes when wet, which can overwhelm the person painting.
 It is generally safer to use them outdoors with ventilation rather than indoors.